Breaking the Sample Complexity Barrier to Regret-Optimal Model-Free Reinforcement Learning: Discussion

 \section{Discussion}

-In this paper, we have proposed a novel model-free RL algorithm, tailored to online episodic settings, that attains near-optimal regret $\widetilde{O}(\sqrt{H^2SAT})$ and near-minimal memory complexity $O(SAH)$ at once.
-Remarkably, the near-optimality of the algorithm comes into effect as soon as the sample size rises above $O( SA\,\mathrm{poly}(H))$, which significantly improves upon the sample size requirements (or burn-in cost) for any prior regret-optimal model-free algorithm (based on the definition of the model-free algorithm in \citet{jin2018q}).
-We hope that the method and analysis framework developed herein might inspire further studies regarding how to overcome sample size barriers in other important settings, including model-based RL \citep{azar2017minimax}, RL for discounted infinite-horizon MDPs \citep{zhang2020reinforcement}, and the case with low-complexity function approximation \citep{jin2020provably,du2019good,li2021sample}, to name just a few.
-Additionally, our sample size range is not yet optimal in terms of its dependency on the horizon length $H$.
-How to tighten this dependency is an important topic that is left for future investigation.
+In this paper, we have proposed a novel model-free RL algorithm --- tailored to online episodic settings --- that attains near-optimal regret $\widetilde{O}(\sqrt{H^2SAT})$ and near-minimal memory complexity $O(SAH)$ at once.
+Remarkably, the near-optimality of the algorithm comes into effect as soon as the sample size rises above $O( SA\,\mathrm{poly}(H))$, which has significantly improved upon the sample size requirements (or burn-in cost) for any prior regret-optimal model-free algorithm (based on the definition of the model-free algorithm in \citep{jin2018q}).
+Given that online data collection could be expensive, time-consuming, or high-stakes in a variety of contemporary applications (e.g., clinical trials, autonomous driving, online advertisement), reducing burn-in sample sizes compromising sample optimality is crucial in enabling sample-efficient solutions in these sample-constrained applications.